 - Scoop the dough onto a lightly floured surface and gently work it together with your hands.
 Pat the dough into a rectangle and fold it in thirds.
 Turn the dough, gather any crumbs, and flatten back into a rectangle.
 Repeat this process two more times.

 - Place the dough onto a lightly floured surface and pat it down into a 1/2-inch thick rectangle (make sure to measure!).
 Using a floured 2.5-inch biscuit cutter, cut out the biscuits.
-Continue to gather any scrap pieces of dough, patting it back down to 1/2-inch thickness, and cutting it until you have 12 biscuits.
+Continue to gather any scrap pieces of dough, patting it back down to 1/2-inch thickness, and cutting it until you have 10 to 12 biscuits.
 I suggest trying to get as many as you can the first time, as you continue to work the dough the biscuits won't be quite as good.

 - Arrange the biscuits on the baking sheet touching each other.
 Brush the top of each biscuit with a little bit of buttermilk.